 2. Vegan fashion is ridiculously hard to come by, especially for men…

 I remember when I first discovered Nudie Jeans.
-I thought this organic jeans brand was going to change my life forever!
-I was so excited that I bought three pairs of jeans online.
-This was after jumping on an international call to Sweden with their sales person to confirm that the materials in the jeans were all vegan.
+I thought this organic jeans brand was going to change my life forever, and I was so excited that I bought three pairs of jeans online.
+This was after jumping on an international call to Sweden with their salesperson to confirm that the materials in the jeans were all vegan.

-I was already thinking about how I never had to worry about buying jeans again.
-I had my go to source.
+At this point, I was already thinking about how I never had to worry about buying jeans again.
+I had my go-to source.

-Masa was checking them out and noticed a leather tag on the waistline.
+Maša was checking them out and noticed a leather tag on the waistline.
 I couldn’t believe it.
-After doing my due diligence I still managed to get a garment that had animal product on it!
+After doing my due diligence, I still managed to get a garment that was partially made with an animal!
 It’s apparently very common for jeans to have a square leather piece on the waistline with the brand name.
 For someone that doesn’t shop often, I had no clue.

 It’s a grind.
 But it’s well worth it in the end.

-Coming out as a vegan in your social circle is kind of a big deal.
+Coming out as a vegan in your social circle is a big deal.
 I know it shouldn’t be, but it’s understandable as so many of our experiences together are associated with food.

 Special holidays, going out with friends, watching television are all things we commonly do when sharing a meal.
 I know my family has specific restaurants we go to on a regular basis.

-So when you make the decision to do something differently, it can take some time for your loved ones to adjust.
+So when you decide to do something differently, it can take some time for your loved ones to adjust.

-I remember in the first 6 months of being vegan, watching those around me sigh and make comments because we chose not to eat certain foods anymore.
+I remember in the first six months of being vegan, watching those around me sigh and make comments because we chose not to eat certain foods anymore.

 The good news, at least in my personal experience, is that your friends and family really come around and become super supportive over time.